7 Types of birth control without estrogen

 - Affected by medical conditions such as problems with circulation

-- Prone to migraine with aura (get symptoms, such as vision changes, before a headache)
+- Prone to a certain type of migraine (get symptoms, such as vision changes, before a headache)

-For others, the decision to choose birth control without estrogen might be because of unwanted hormonal birth control side effects, or may be a lifestyle change motivated by the desire to go completely hormone-free.
+For others, the decision to choose birth control without this hormone might be because of unwanted hormonal birth control side effects, or may be a lifestyle change motivated by the desire to go completely hormone-free.

-Whatever the reason, if you’re considering switching birth control methods, it’s worth having a frank discussion with your doctor about your contraceptive options to find the best method for you.
+Whatever the reason, if you’re considering switching birth control methods, it’s worth having a frank discussion with your doctor about your contraceptive options.
+There are several birth control methods without this hormone so it’s important to talk to your healthcare provider to find the best method for you, from oral contraceptives to natural family planning methods.
 In the meantime, check out some of the options you might want to consider:

 1. The mini pill (progestogen-only pill)

-Unlike the more commonly prescribed combined pill, the mini pill only contains the hormone progesterone.
+Unlike the more commonly prescribed combination birth control pill (otherwise known as the combined pill or regular birth control pills), the mini pill is a type of birth control pill that only contains a synthetic version of the hormone progesterone, known as progestin, this mimics the effects of progesterone in the body.
 The mini pill must be taken every day and there’s no break between pill packets.
-An advantage of the mini pill is that it’s non-invasive and you can start and stop when you’re ready.
+An advantage of the mini pill is that it’s pretty non-invasive in that you can start and stop when you’re ready.

 A type of long-acting contraception, IUD stands for intrauterine device - these are small plastic or metal objects that are inserted into the uterus.
 There are two types of IUD, the hormonal IUD (only containing progesterone), and the hormone-free copper IUD.
 IUDs can be a useful option for those who want a long-term birth control option that they don’t want to think about every single day.

 IUDs are highly effective at preventing pregnancy, in fact, they are more than 99% effective as there is very little work required from the individual user.
-Once fitted IUDs can prevent pregnancy for as long as ten years before they must be removed or swapped out for a new one.
+You can have an IUD fitted at any time during your cycle, providing you’re not pregnant.
+Once fitted, IUDs protect against pregnancy straight away and can prevent pregnancy for as long as ten years before they must be removed or swapped out for a new one.

 3. The implant